phronmophobic/blog/markdown/reusable-ui-components.md

 The main benefit of just using data and pure functions is that nothing special is required for testing.
 Testing UI code is just like testing code for any other domain.

 A component can be broken into its view function and event function.
 Events functions are just functions that return intents (ie. data).
-Crucially, view functions are also just functions that return views (ie. data).
+Crucially, view functions are just functions that return views (ie. data).
 Based off our work in part I and part II, it's even possible to do generative and property based testing with view functions.

 Some examples of property based tests that may be interesting for views:
-* Does the view fit within some bounds?
+* Does the view fit within some bounds for all possible inputs?
-* Does the view contain overlapping text?
+* Does the view contain no overlapping text for all possible inputs?
 * Are interactive elements obscured, invisible, or too small?
-* What are colors are shown?
+* Are there pairs of foreground/background elements that have low contrast?
 * and more!

 Arguments to the view and event functions are just data and can be described with `spec`.
 Given a spec for a component's arguments, it's trivial to procedurally generate views and event handlers.
 Given an event handler, it's trivial to programmatically generate events for the event function to generate intents.
 Given an effect handler, the generated events can then exercise the effect handler.
 Basically, programmatically testing and driving a UI is as simple as testing and driving any other program.